arv-1234/Google-Data-Analytics-Capstone-Project/README.md

 - Jupyter Notebook

 ---
+## License / Privacy Note

+This capstone does **not** include any personally identifiable information.
 Cyclistic is a fictional brand created by Google for learning purposes.
+Raw data is hosted by Motivate International Inc. under a public license.

 Raw data is hosted by Motivate International Inc. under a public license.